 Never suddenly stop taking tramadol without your doctor’s say so.
 It is usual practice for a physician to gradually decrease your dose.
 Suddenly ceasing to take the medication can bring on tramadol addiction withdrawal symptoms like:

 - Runny nose

 - Hair standing on end

 - Uncontrollable shaking

-If you’re trying to wean yourself off tramadol and are finding the journey difficult, contact our Tramadol Rehab today for support.
+If you’re trying to wean yourself off tramadol and are finding the journey difficult, contact our Florida tramadol rehab facility today for support.
 Speak to us now about how we can help you move forward.

 What Does Tramadol Do to the Brain?

 When you take tramadol, the drug acts in two different ways in your body.
 It has antidepressant qualities, prolonging the actions of serotonin and norepinephrine in your brain.
 Additionally, it acts as an opioid analgesic — it attaches to receptors within your brain, changing the pain you perceive.
 Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 844-551-7016.